Artist-in-residence

-Artist-in-residence (also Writer-in-residence), or artist residencies, encompass a wide spectrum of artistic programs that involve a collaboration between artists and hosting organisations, institutions, or communities.
-They are programs that provide artists with space and resources to support their artistic practice.
+Artist residencies encompass a wide spectrum of artistic programs that involve a collaboration between artists and hosting organisations, institutions, or communities; providing artists with space and resources to support their artistic practice.
+Someone who participates in such a program is known as an artist-in-residence or writer-in-residence.
 Contemporary artist residencies are becoming increasingly thematic, with artists working together with their host in pursuit of a specific outcome related to a particular theme.

 Definitions

 An artist residency is an opportunity provided by a host organisation that enables a guest artist to work in a new environment, often away from the restrictions and pressures of their everyday lives.
 Artist residencies are about providing the time and space for a guest artist to develop work and creatively explore new ideas.